Early detection is critical to managing bushfires before they cause widespread devastation.

 power-lines-Image-by-eretmari-from-Pixabay

 Wildfires have a profound impact on both infrastructure systems and the communities they serve, highlighting the vulnerability of interconnected systems and the potential for system collapse.
 In this blog post, we will delve into the intricate relationship between wildfires and transmission lines, discuss the challenges they pose, and the implications for the affected communities.
-Additionally, we will explore how exci’s AI-powered early wildfire detection system, can help to significantly reduce the impact of fires on transmission lines.
+Additionally, we will explore how exci’s AI-powered early wildfire/bushfire detection technology can help to reduce the impact of fires on transmission lines significantly.

 The Vulnerability of Transmission Lines